 Our hike starts at the entrance of a small village, and we’ll take a short stroll through its streets before following a field trail that leads out into the hills.

 The trail leads up and over a ridgeline, and this is the first big climb of the whole hike.
+It takes about 15 minutes to get up to the top, and is steep in a few places

 Because there’s a lack of water in the area, the hills above the villages are not actively farmed, and all that grows on them are thorn trees and tall, wavy grass.
-The grass is nice to walk through, particularly in the spots where it has grown hip-high; the thorns not so much!

 We’ll make our way down the other side of the ridge and head for a mostly-deserted village.